Headworks and surge tower upgrade (tunnel project)

 Reservoir management: three options

 This option would not require the reservoir to be lowered during the summer months.
-It does keep the tunnel closed between June 15 and December 31 whereas it would be open part of this time during normal operations.
-The water that would typically pass through the tunnel when Alouette Lake Reservoir is above 122.6 metres would be passed to the South Alouette River, resulting in flows of up to 43 metres3/s compared to the 3 metres3/s for fish flows during normal operations between June 15 and December 31.
+It does keep the tunnel closed between July 1 and December 31 whereas it would be open part of this time during normal operations.
+The water that would typically pass through the tunnel when Alouette Lake Reservoir is above 122.6 metres would be passed to the South Alouette River, resulting in flows of up to ~43 m3/second compared to the ~2.7 m3/second for fish flows during normal operations between June 15 and December 31.

 This option requires a change to operations at Alouette Lake Reservoir and closing the tunnel between it and Stave Lake reservoir from July 15 to October 31.
-The reservoir would be lowered to 116 metres between June 15 and September 15.
+The reservoir would be lowered to 116.5 metres between June 15 and July 15.
 During normal operations, the minimum reservoir elevation during this time ranges from 121.25 metres to 122.5 metres to support recreational use of the reservoir.
-With this option there would be no change to the amount of water passed to the South Alouette River, fish flows would remain at 3 metre3/s of water during normal operations.
+With this option, ~2.2 m3/second would be passed to the South Alouette River for fish flows.

 Consultation and evaluation

-After the preferred option is selected, subsequent environmental and archaeological assessment will be completed to fully assess potential impacts and facilitate further consultation and engagement on the selected option.
+After the preferred option is selected, further assessment will be completed to fully understand potential impacts and facilitate additional consultation and engagement.